HSV SINGLES Advice

 Antiviral Drugs Help Reduce Symptoms.

 If your breakouts are regular or severe, your medical professional might recommend medications that suppress the virus and alleviate herpes symptoms.
-This also decreases the possibilities of spreading the illness.
+This also decreases the possibility of spreading the illness.
 In reality, daily doses of a drug called valacyclovir cut your risk of infecting your partner by about half, according to a study in the New England Journal of Medicine.

 And much more effective choices may be on the horizon.
 In a recent JAMA research study, a speculative drug called pritelivir minimized both the frequency of outbreaks and the variety of days the infected individual shed the virus.
 Nevertheless, it’s not yet readily available here in the United States.